aeternity/aepp-components/README.md

 ### Component complexity

-Components should be simple and function isolated from other components.
-Make them focus in a few simple things.
+Components should be simple, function and isolated from other components.
+Make them focus on a few simple things.
 Provide reasonable defaults that make use of simple functionality.
 Expand complex features with props.

 Try to avoid complex props objects, rather split your data into multiple props.